 - Rooms in new buildings for childcare must been at least 5m2.

 - New buildings for childcare must have at least 2 toilets.

 Are you about to build a new childcare location?
-Then your local council will only grant an all-in-one permit if the building meets all the requirements in the 2012 Buildings Decree.
+Then your local council will only grant an all-in-one permit if the building meets all the requirements in the 2012 Building Decree.

 Is your childcare location in an existing building?
-Then your local council will inspect the building to see whether it meets the requirements in the 2012 Buildings Decree.
+Then your local council will inspect the building to see whether it meets the requirements in the Building Decree 2012.
 If it does not, the local council can ask you to make changes or it can withdraw your all-in-one permit.